BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Sworn Protector (Thorin Oakenshield, King Under the Mountain).

-Longbeard — *Balin's grand age brings with it a wealth of wisdom.*
+Longbeard â€” *Balin's grand age brings with it a wealth of wisdom.*

 In the Priority phase, Balin may spend a Will point to enable his side to re-roll their D6 in the Priority roll.